sanchitdilipjain/rolling-update-in-ecs/docs/index.md

 **Tutorial**

-  - In this section we will perform rolling updates on AWS ECS services, by:
+  - In this section, we will perform rolling updates on AWS ECS services, by:

       - Prerequisite